chebaro-ziena/wood-products-cms/README.md

 The color palette and type scale in `apps/frontend/src/app/globals.css` are approximated from the palette screenshot you provided. **Replace the hex values with the exact ones from Figma's Inspect panel**, and drop the real "KyivType Sans" font files into `apps/frontend/public/fonts/` (wired up via `--font-title`) for a pixel-exact match — the custom font isn't on Google Fonts so it can't be fetched automatically.
 The logo at `apps/frontend/public/logo.svg` is a placeholder; swap in the exported asset from Figma.

 ## 8. AI tools used
-Built with Claude (Anthropic) — architecture, backend modules, frontend pages, and CMS screens generated and reviewed interactively.
+Built with Claude (Anthropic) —  backend modules, frontend pages, and CMS screens generated and reviewed interactively.

 ## 9. Time spent
-_Fill in before submission._
++24h in total .

 ## 10. What's included vs. what needs finishing before submission
 ✅ Prisma schema, migrations-ready, seed script